tooreht/doublyLinkedList/README.md

 - sort dll
 - print dll

-The file interactive.c provides a little command line like interface to test the features
+The file interactive.c provides a little command line like interface to test the features.